Patient education: Medications for the prevention of breast cancer (Beyond the Basics)

 Women who use tamoxifen or raloxifene should be closely monitored by their healthcare provider.
 In particular, women should:

-- Immediately report any abnormal gynecologic symptoms, such as menstrual irregularities, abnormal vaginal bleeding or spotting, staining, or pelvic pressure or pain.
-(See "Patient information: Abnormal uterine bleeding (Beyond the Basics)".)
+●Immediately report any abnormal gynecologic symptoms, such as menstrual irregularities, abnormal vaginal bleeding or spotting, staining, or pelvic pressure or pain.
+(See "Patient education: Abnormal uterine bleeding (Beyond the Basics)".)

-Who should consider medication for breast cancer prevention? — Guidelines from expert groups recommend that the risks and benefits of breast cancer prevention be discussed with premenopausal and postmenopausal women who are at high risk for the disease [1-3].
-Appropriate candidates for breast cancer prevention include the following groups:
+Who should consider medication for breast cancer prevention? — Guidelines from expert groups recommend that the risks and benefits of breast cancer prevention be discussed with premenopausal and postmenopausal women who are at high risk for the disease [3,4].
+Appropriate candidates for breast cancer prevention include the following groups of women ≥35 years:

 A program called the Breast Cancer Risk Assessment Tool is available to calculate an individual woman's risk according to the Gail model .
 Risk assessment tools such as these were developed for health professionals; patients who use them on their own should speak with their clinician for help interpreting the results.
 In addition, the presence of breast cancer risk factors does not mean that cancer is inevitable.
 Many women with risk factors never develop breast cancer.

 An important issue is that the Gail model does not consider the risk of cancer associated with inherited breast cancer-predisposing genes such as BRCA1 and BRCA2.
-Preliminary data suggest that tamoxifen helps reduce the risk of breast cancer in women with BRCA mutations, but benefit may be limited to certain women who inherit these mutations.
-(See "Patient information: Genetic testing for breast and ovarian cancer (Beyond the Basics)".)
+Limited data suggest that tamoxifen may reduce the risk of breast cancer in women with BRCA mutations, though further study is needed before it is routinely recommended for women with BRCA mutations.
+(See "Patient education: Genetic testing for breast and ovarian cancer (Beyond the Basics)".)

-For women who choose to pursue breast cancer prevention, the choice of agent depends on a number of factors, including her menopausal status, the side effects expected with each agent, and cost.
+For women who choose to pursue breast cancer prevention, the choice of agent depends on a number of factors, including her menopausal status and the side effects expected with each agent.

-Postmenopausal women have the choice between tamoxifen or raloxifene.
-There are no studies comparing them against each other as primary prevention.
-In addition, aromatase inhibitors are not approved for primary prevention.
-Questions remain as to long-term effects of an aromatase inhibitor on bone loss and cardiovascular risk.
+Postmenopausal women have the choice between a selective estrogen receptor modulator (SERM) or an aromatase inhibitor (AI).
+However, there are no studies comparing these two strategies with each other.
+In addition, while the use of AIs for prevention is supported by some professional organizations (including the American Society of Clinical Oncology and the National Comprehensive Cancer Network), they are not approved for primary prevention in the United States.
+Questions remain as to long-term effects of an AI on bone loss and cardiovascular risk.

 If a SERM is chosen, tamoxifen appears to be more effective than raloxifene in preventing breast cancer.
 However, raloxifene has fewer serious side effects.
 Models to assess benefit and risk of tamoxifen versus raloxifene in individual women are available.
 (See "Selective estrogen receptor modulators and aromatase inhibitors for breast cancer prevention".)

 Tamoxifen is the only option for premenopausal women who choose to pursue breast cancer prevention.
 At present, raloxifene is not used for breast cancer prevention in premenopausal women because of the lack of data regarding safety in this population.
-In addition, aromatase inhibitors are generally not used in premenopausal women because they can actually increase estrogen production in women whose ovaries are still producing the hormone.
+In addition, AIs are generally not used in premenopausal women for cancer prevention because they can actually increase estrogen production in women whose ovaries are still producing the hormone.

 WHERE TO GET MORE INFORMATION